-In addition to the guaranty associations, Texas has a Self-Insurance Guaranty Fund and a Self-Insurance Group Guaranty Fund.
+Texas also has a Self-Insurance Guaranty Fund and a Self-Insurance Group Guaranty Fund.
 These funds cover workers' compensation benefits provided by self-insured employers and groups.

-If your claim isn’t covered by a guaranty association, or is only partially paid, you might be able to file a claim with the receivership of the insurance company.
-If your company is in receivership, the receivership will send you a notice of the claims process.
-This information will also be on the receivership’s website.
+If an insurance company fails, it may be placed in receivership.
+Receivership is a process in which an independent person, or receiver, takes control of the company’s assets to pay off its debts.
+If your claim isn’t covered by a guaranty association, or is only partially paid, you might be able to file a claim with the company’s receiver.
+The receiver will usually send you a notice of the claims process or post it on its website.

 When shopping for insurance, follow these tips to protect yourself: